We keep track of your iConsumer stock that we haven’t yet delivered to you. The stock you earn goes through three phases.

 iConsumer is only allowed to issue and transfer stock when there is an offering that has been qualified by the SEC active.
 An active, open, qualified offering is called an effective offering.

-Our plan is to continuously have an effective offering, beginning the moment FINRA issues us a ticker symbol.
-As of August 1, 2017, we do NOT have an effective offering, and so we are not issuing and transferring shares at the present time.
+As of January 31, 2018, we do NOT have an effective offering, and so we are not issuing and transferring shares at the present time.
+We hope to be able to resume this process in March, 2018.

 Post Delivery / What's a Transfer Agent?